bennytrt/game/README.md

-this is a game 100% made in python
+this is a game 100% made in python but github says 63% HTML 34.8% TeX and 2.2% python but believe me its 100% python

 to install its reccomended to create a folder and install it into that folder